nodejs/node/doc/api/util.md

 * `format` {string} A text format defined in `util.inspect.colors`.
 * `text` {string} The text to to be formatted.

-This function returns a formatted text considering the `format` passed.
+This function returns a formatted text considering the `format` passed for printing in a terminal, it is aware of the terminal's capabilities and act according to the configuration set via `NO_COLORS`, `NODE_DISABLE_COLORS` and `FORCE_COLOR` environment variables.

 ```mjs
 import { styleText } from 'node:util';